-Backpacks - Due to COVID 19 - Backpacks, shoulder bags, fanny packs, and purses large enough to hold a textbook can be carried into classrooms, the lunch room, or in the halls during school time.
-Backpacks must be placed under the student's desk so that others in the classroom cannot trip over it.
-It may be appropriate to load your backpack with your morning classes, then switch to your afternoon classes at lunchtime.
+Backpacks: Backpacks, shoulder bags, fanny packs, and purses (including totes) large enough to hold a textbook canNOT be carried into classrooms, the lunch room, or in the halls during school time.
+Backpacks must be placed in the student's locker at the beginning of the day and should not be taken out until after the school day ends.
+Students will be assigned detention for bringing their backpacks into the classroom, lunchroom or hallways.